mainkoon81/Study-V004-Model-Collection-III-/README.md

  - **(+)** of KNN
    - Add in new data to update the model very easily!
+Since the algorithm requires no training before making predictions, new data can be added seamlessly.
    - VOTING(for classification) is damn easy.
 AVG(for regression) is damn easy
-   - Works well with both categorical and numerical data
+   - Works well with both categorical and numerical data ????  doesn't work well with categorical features since it is difficult to find the distance between dimensions with categorical features ???
+   - There are only two parameters required to implement KNN
+     - the value of K
+     - the distance function (e.g. Euclidean or Manhattan etc.)
  - **(-)** of KNN
    - Too sensitive to irrelevant features(outliers or mislabeled) and the scale of the data
+   - Doesn't work well with high dimensional data because with large number of dimensions, it becomes difficult for the algorithm to calculate distance in each dimension.
    - Unlike Decision tree or NaiveBayes, No missing data allowed because all points are considered.
    - Expensive computation.
 Need to store all training data points.
 Need to compute distance to all other points.
+It has a high prediction cost for large datasets.
+This is because in large datasets the cost of calculating distance between new point and each existing point becomes higher.

  - **Other Issues**
    - What if..the same number of votes from different classes?